tm-LBenson/AWS-Slides/_posts/2024-1-5-section-17-lesson-4.md

 - **Simplified Access Management**: Streamlines user access across multiple services, enhancing security by reducing the number of credentials users must manage.

-For the AWS Certified Cloud Practitioner exam, focus on understanding that AWS IAM Identity Center offers an efficient way to manage access across multiple AWS accounts and external applications through a single login mechanism.
+For the exam, focus on understanding that AWS IAM Identity Center offers an efficient way to manage access across multiple AWS accounts and external applications through a single login mechanism.

 ---